Orienting undirected phylogenetic networks: Orientations within a specific subclass of directed binary phylogenetic networks

-\leooo{The main idea of this section is to use Algorithm~\ref{alg:binary_blob_orientation_TC_SF} to orient each blob and to combine these orientations to an orientation of the whole network.
-For this second step we first need the following definitions.}
+Using Algorithms~\ref{alg:binary_blob_orientation} and~\ref{alg:binary_blob_orientation_TC_SF}, in this section we establish an FPT algorithm for {\sc $C$-orientation}, where the level of the undirected binary phylogenetic network $N$ is the parameter.
+The main idea is to orient each blob of $N$ and to combine these orientations into an orientation of $N$.
+For this second step, we first need the following definitions.

-Let $N$ be an undirected network, $C$ a blob-determined class and~$B$ a blob of~$N$.
-The network \emph{induced} by~$B$ is the network obtained from~$B$ by adding, for each degree-2 vertex~$v$ of~$B$, a leaf~$x$ and an edge~$\{v,x\}$.
-We say that~$B$ can be $C$-\emph{rooted} at a cut-edge~$e=\{u,v\}$ of~$N$, with~$u\in B$ and~$v\notin B$, if the network induced by~$B$ can be $C$-rooted at the cut-edge incident to~$u$.
+Let $N$ be an undirected binary phylogenetic network and let $B$ be a blob of $N$.
+The undirected binary phylogenetic network \emph{induced} by $B$ is obtained from $B$ by adjoining to each degree-$2$ vertex $u$ a new leaf~$x$ and a new edge~$\{u, x\}$.
+Furthermore, for a blob-determined class $C$ of directed binary phylogenetic networks, if $N$ is a member of $C$, we say that~$B$ can be $C$-\emph{rooted} at a cut-edge~$e=\{u,v\}$ of~$N$ with~$u\in B$ and~$v\notin B$ if the undirected binary phylogenetic network induced by~$B$ can be $C$-rooted at the \charles{pendant} edge incident to~$u$.

-Let~$N^o_C$ be the partially directed graph, in which bi-directed arcs are allowed, obtained from $N$ by directing each cut-edge~$e$ incident to a blob~$B$ away from~$B$ if~$B$ cannot be $C$-rooted at~$e$.
-If a cut-edge is incident to two blobs and neither can be $C$-rooted at it then this cut-edge becomes bi-directed.
-In addition, define~$T_C(N)$ to be the directed tree, in which bi-directed arcs are allowed, obtained from $N_C^o$ by contracting all its undirected edges.
+Allowing for bi-directed edges, let~$N^o_C$ be the mixed graph obtained from $N$ by directing each cut-edge~$e$ of $N$ incident to a blob~$B$ away from $B$ if~$B$ cannot be $C$-rooted at~$e$.
+Note that if a cut-edge $e$ \charles{joins} two blobs of $N$ and neither blob can be $C$-rooted at $e$, then this cut-edge becomes bi-directed.
+Define $T_C(N)$ to be \may{obtained} from $N_C^o$ by contracting every undirected edge of $N^o_C$. \latest{Note that \may{(the underlying graph of)}~$T_C(N)$ \may{is a tree} as all edges in the blobs of~$N$ are undirected in~$N^o_C$ and therefore contracted \may{(and a graph without blobs is a tree)}.
+Also note that~$T_C(N)$ is not a phylogenetic tree, but a tree in the usual graph-theoretic sense and that all its edges are directed or bidirected.}

-The pseudo-code of the FPT algorithm with the level of the network as the parameter is described in Algorithm~\ref{alg:C_orientation}.
+Let $C$ be an $\ell$-chain reducible, leaf-addable, blob-determined class of directed binary phylogenetic networks.
+The FPT algorithm for {\sc $C$-orientation} with the level of $N$ as the parameter is described as Algorithm~\ref{alg:C_orientation}.
 The main idea behind the algorithm is captured by the following proposition.
-A \emph{rooted tree} is a directed (not necessarily phylogenetic) tree with a single indegree-0 vertex called the \emph{root} and in which all arcs are directed away from the root.
-Note that, in particular, a rooted tree may consist of a single vertex.
+A \emph{rooted tree} is a directed tree with a single vertex of in-degree $0$, called the \emph{root}, in which all arcs are directed away from the root.
+Note that a rooted tree may consist of a single vertex.

+\begin{proposition} Let $C$ be a blob-determined class of directed binary phylogenetic networks, and let $N$ be an undirected binary phylogenetic network.
+Then $N$ has a $C$-orientation if and only if, for each blob $B$ of $N$, the undirected binary phylogenetic network induced by $B$ has a $C$-orientation, and $T_C(N)$ is a rooted tree. \end{proposition}